pegahsalehi/Whisper-AFE-TalkingHeadsGen/evaluations/Sync/readme.md

     ```
 3. **Evaluation scripts from Wav2Lip:**

-Copy the evaluation scripts from the [scores_LSE folder](https://github.com/Rudrabha/Wav2Lip/tree/master/evaluation/scores_LSE) of the Wav2Lip repository to the `syncnet_python/` directory in your cloned repository.
+Copy the evaluation scripts from the [scores_LSE folder](https://github.com/Rudrabha/Wav2Lip/tree/master/evaluation/scores_LSE) (include all .py and .sh files) of the Wav2Lip repository to the `syncnet_python/` directory in your cloned repository.

 This will set up the necessary evaluation scripts for measuring lip-sync accuracy in your project.